The robin is one of the few birds that hold a territory all year round.

 Protecting their boundaries

 In summer a robins' territory is defended by a mated pair, while each bird holds individual winter territories.

-Breeding territories average 0.55 ha in size - about six would fit onto an average-sized football pitch while winter territories are around half of this.
+Breeding territories average 0.55 ha in size, while winter territories are around half of this.
 The exact size depends on the quality of habitat and the density of birds in the area.

 In some areas (such as Scottish pinewoods with well-spaced, mature trees and few shrubs), breeding densities can be as low as 10 pairs per sq km, while a lowland woodland can support as many as 200-300 pairs per sq km.